runabrandes/portfolio-project-1/README.md

 * Home page
   * The Home page features a hero image of Mount Fuji in autumn to allow for the user to get right into the mindset of browsing the website and get excited to learn more about the topic of seasons in Japan.

   * The main part of the home page has a brief description of some core factors of each season in Japan.
-It also features images and an audio file which are designed to make the used feel as if they have already started their holiday in Japan.
+It also features images and an audio file which are designed to make the user feel as if they have already started their holiday in Japan.

   ![heroimage](assets/README_documentation/website_images/hero.png)